githubtraining/write-docker-actions/responses/12_trigger-workflow.md

 ---

-When you are ready to move forward in the lesson merge this pull request into the `master` branch.
+When you are ready to move forward in the lesson merge this pull request into the `main` branch.
 I will respond when you've merged this pull request.